py-baudin/epgpy/docs/sequence.md

 assert hess.shape == (1, 10, 3, 3)
 ```

-When dealing with 2nd derivatives, avoid computing unnecessary partial derivatives in the Hessian tensors
+When dealing with 2nd order derivatives, avoid computing unnecessary partial derivatives in the Hessian tensors
 by passing different variables for the "rows" (axis=-2) and the "columns" (axis=-1):

 ```python